Waaal/BobaOS/doc/assemblyAndC/compileAssembly.md

 **-f:** Specifies the output file format. (bin = binary, elf = object)

 **-g:** Enable Debug information in the output file.
-So for example to keep the symbol names so we can later use them in a debugger.
+For example to keep the symbol names so we can later use them in a debugger.

 **-o:** Defines the output file location and name.